IntelliTect/Coalesce/docs/pages/loading-and-serialization/dtos.rst

 Every POCO database class in Coalesce gets a DTO.
 These DTOs are used to shuttle data back and forth to the client.
-They are generated classes that have nullable versions of all the properties on the POCO class.
+They are generated classes that have nullable versions of all the properties on the POCO class, and are the mechanism by which almost all the techniques described in :ref:`ControllingLoading` function.

-Annotations and the Include infrastructure can be used to indicate which properties should be transferred to the client in which cases.
-By using the JSON serializer setting that does not serialize null properties, it allows for easily limiting the amount of traffic on the wire.
+:ref:`DtoIncludesExcludesAttr` and the :ref:`Includes` infrastructure can be used to indicate which properties should be transferred to the client in which cases, and :ref:`IncludeTree` is used to dictate how these DTOs are constructed from POCOs populated from the database.

-Use this approach when you want to slightly modify an existing object either by including a new property or excluding a property.
-This is handy for situations where you want to consistently flatten the object model.
-For example going from a reference to a user in a ChangedBy property to a ChangedByName string.
-In this case only the ChangeByName string would be transferred, but the ChangeBy property would still be pulled from the database in order to fill the property.

-See DtoExcludes and DtoIncludes in the Annotations section for examples.

 DTOs with Standard View Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~